Heights postpones meeting to set preliminary tax rate

 The proposed rate is also the highest the city could set without an election seeking voter approval.

-Tuesday’s meeting continued, despite the tabling of the tax rate agenda item.
+Tuesday’s council meeting continued, despite the tabling of the tax rate agenda item.

 During the public comment period, resident Howard Arey took issue with the city proposing the highest tax rate possible.